mohammedbakr/k8-go-api/README.md

 ### Steps of processing

-- User request with pdf file.
+- User post request with pdf file to k8-go-api.
-- The endpoint uploads the file to MinIO and returns a URL.
+- The k8-go-api endpoint uploads the file to MinIO and returns a URL.
 - The endpoint publishes a message to RabbitMQ queue that contains Minio Pre-signed URL .
 - The k8-go-echo ( mimic processing pod ) consumes the message and download pdf file from MinIO and add watermark to it and then upload it to MinIO and get a URL.
-- Then publish the processed pdf file URL to the queue.
+- The k8-go-echo Then publish the processed pdf file URL to the queue.
-- Our API consumes the message that contains URL to the processed pdf file and download it and write it to the HTTP response.
+- k8-go-api consumes the message that contains URL to the processed pdf file and download it and write it to the HTTP response.

+## Info
+- only the rebuildfile enpoint working , the other still under development
+- the docker build have some issue we are working on

 ## Build